 Mark Mikkelsen Assistant Professor of Neuroimaging in Radiology

-My research is centered on the investigation of low-concentration metabolites such as γ-aminobutyric acid (GABA) and glutathione (GSH) and the primary imaging technique used to measure them noninvasively in the living human brain, magnetic resonance spectroscopy (MRS).
+My research is centered on the investigation of low-concentration metabolites such as γ-aminobutyric acid (GABA) and glutathione (GSH) using magnetic resonance spectroscopy (MRS).
 GABA is the chief inhibitory neurotransmitter, while GSH is an important antioxidant and a marker of oxidative stress.
-Both compounds have been implicated in several neuropsychiatric and neurological disorders.
-At Weill Cornell Medicine, I focus on improving MRS methodology by optimizing how these metabolites are detected and quantified.
+Both molecules have been implicated in several neuropsychiatric and neurological disorders.
+At Weill Cornell Medicine, I focus on advancing MRS methodology by optimizing how these metabolites are detected and quantified.
+I work with labs across the world that are applying MRS and related tools.

 Publications